AviatrixSystems/Docs/HowTos/ingress_protection_gcp_transit_firenet_pan.rst

 .. note::

   In this NLB based deployment in GCP the original source address is preserved.
-The firewall then has to NAT the traffic source to its LAN interface IP, so that’s where the original source IP is lost.
+The firewall then has to NAT the traffic source to its LAN interface IP, so that’s where the original source IP is rewritten (SNAT).

 This document describes a step-by-step guide for application ingress protection via Aviatrix Transit FireNet using Palo Alto firewalls for controller version R6.6 and later.